u0s41v/FairlyRandom/README.md

  - SHA256 is pre-image resistant.
  - The first 8 bytes of a SHA256 hash are distributed in a uniformly random way.
  - At least one entity in Cloudflare's [League of Entropy](https://www.cloudflare.com/leagueofentropy/) is trustworthy.
+ - Validity of the [drand distributed randomness protocol](https://blog.cloudflare.com/league-of-entropy/) as described in the [paper](https://www.ieee-security.org/TC/SP2017/papers/413.pdf).

 Usage instructions and suggestions:
  1. In order to use the bot, you'll need to first add your market to a designated group (currently "fairlyrandom").